-This post was prepared by Brian E. O’Neill, Esq. of Eckert Seamans.
+This post was prepared by an Eckert Seamans associate.

 The Court of Chancery recently announced an amendment to Court of Chancery Rule 171, to take effect on August 1, 2017, regarding word limits to motions and letters to the Court and the requisite certificate of compliance.
 The word limitations applicable to motions filed pursuant to Rules 12, 23, 23.1, 56 and 65 and to pre-trial and post-trial briefs are the same as exist in current Rule 171.
 The amended Rule 171 will require opening briefs for motions filed pursuant to Rules 12, 23, 23.1, 56 or 65 and opening pre-trial or post-trial briefs not to exceed 14,000 words.
 The answering brief filed shall also not exceed 14,000 words.
 The reply brief shall not exceed 8,000 words.